-I have spent nearly 30 years in a field that I just fell into.
+I have spent over 30 years in a field that I just fell into.
 It’s a fall I would gladly repeat if I had to do it all over again.
 When I was an undergrad at SUNY Stony Brook, I was looking for summer work and a friend of mine told me about a job working with autistic adults.
 I had no idea what working with that population would be like, but I interviewed for the position and I got the job.
 I believed I would be working with crazy people, which I can now say stemmed from my ignorance at the time.
 Little did I know that the experience would inform and direct my career path.

 Imagine entering into a new field for what you thought would only be one summer, and instead finding yourself on the same journey some 27 plus summers later.
 It is a life path I never thought possible.
 As an undergraduate I studied applied math and statistics, and my plan was to become an actuary or a teacher.
 That quickly changed.
 Working with the developmentally disabled population has been some of the most rewarding times of my life.
 This is not a field you go into for a financial windfall.
 It’s something you have to love and get immense satisfaction from to stay in.
 I have experienced the growth of the participants, even in the challenging times, and I can truly say that I am doing what I was meant to do.